MicrosoftDocs/edge-developer/microsoft-edge/webview2/get-started/hololens2.md

 1. Click the **Debugger to launch** drop-down and then select **Remote Machine**.

-1. In the **Machine Name** field, enter the IP address of your device.
+1. In the **Machine Name** field, enter the IP address of your device, as shown below.
     * You can find the IP address on your HoloLens 2 under **Settings > Network & Internet > Advanced Options**.
-    * We recommend that you manually enter your IP address rather than depend on the "Auto Detected" feature:
+    * We recommend that you manually enter your IP address rather than depend on the "Auto Detected" feature.

+1. Set the **Authentication Mode** to **Universal (Unencrypted Protocol)**:

     ![The Debugging settings in Project Settings dialog with Machine Name set](./hololens2-images/visualstudio_remote_ip.png)

-1. Set the **Authentication Mode** to **Universal (Unencrypted protocol)**.
+1. Click the **OK** button.

 1. Build, deploy, and debug your app based on your needs:
     * To build, deploy, and start debugging, select **Debug > Start debugging**.
     * To build and deploy without debugging, select **Build > Deploy Solution**.

 1. The first time you deploy an app to your HoloLens 2 from your PC, you'll be prompted for a PIN.
-Follow the Pairing your device instructions below.
+Follow the **Pairing your device**<!--todo--> instructions below.

 <!-- ====================================================================== -->